 We all experience moments when motivation is more difficult to come by.
 During those moments, it’s always easier to leave work earlier, to mentally check out sooner than we should.
-That’s why we’ve outlined a few steps below that help combat that fatigued feeling – 4 ways to increase motivation in the workplace when you’re not feeling it.
+But motivation in the workplace is important to keep you doing the work you need to do and keep you positive.
+That’s why we’ve outlined a few steps below that help combat that fatigued feeling — four ways to increase motivation in the workplace when you’re not feeling it.

 Did you know that spending less time at your desk can actually contribute to a more productive output?
 Take frequent breaks from your work — especially when you’re feeling fatigued, overly stressed or overwhelmed.
 Whether you need a breath of fresh air, a quick walk around the building, a conversation with a coworker or even 10 minutes to check the score of last night’s game, experts agree that taking breaks can help transform your overall productivity.

 As one of the chief methods to maintain office productivity, frequent breaks contribute directly to increased workplace motivation.
 During those moments when you find yourself mentally, or physically, banging your head against your desk in pure frustration, take a break and return to your desk with a clear mind and a motivated work ethic.

 2. Listen to music